At Mercy Medical Center

 Where do I start if I want a water birth?

 If you desire a water birth, we encourage you to discuss your wishes with your health care provider.
 Birthing in water is not for everyone.
 Some women and babies have medical issues that would not allow for water birth as a safe option.
+Consider signing up for a hypnobirthing class.

 For more than 30 years, water birth has grown in popularity.
 Studies in Europe have shown water birthing does not result in increased harm or risk to the baby compared to conventional births.
 There has not been any increased infection noted among infants delivered in water vs. conventional birth deliveries.
 We keep records to monitor all outcomes, of water birth, including the occurrence of infection.
 Water birth should always occur under the supervision of a health care provider.